Trinary Decision Trees for handling missing data: Introduction

 The simplest way to handle missing values when training a tree is to simply ignore them by discarding data points with any missing feature.
-This of course means risking losing potentially useful information, and is not an option when predicting on data with missing values.
-The perhaps second-simplest method is using the \textit{majority rule}, where data points with missing values are assigned to the daughter node with the largest amount of data in training.
+This of course means losing potentially useful information, and is not an option when predicting using data with missing values.
+The perhaps second-simplest method is using the \textit{majority rule}, where data points with missing values are assigned to the category in a tree split with the largest amount of data in training.
 Another method is presented by ~\cite{twala2008good}, the Missing In Attributes (MIA) algorithm.
-MIA splits data points with missing covariates in the way that minimizes the loss for the training data.
+MIA assigns data points with missing covariates to the category that minimizes the loss for the training data.
 This is similar, but not identical, to assigning missing values an own category in a categorical feature. ~\cite{quinlan1993c4} introduces the C4.5 algorithm for decision trees, and with that a weighted probabilistic strategy for missing value-handling, henceforth referred to as Fractional Case - FC.
-In FC, a data point with a missing value in a split is assigned a weight of membership in both daughter nodes depending on the distribution of the observable data in the node.
+In FC, a data point with a missing value in a split is assigned a weight of membership in both categories of a binary splot, with the weight depending on the distribution of the observable data in the node.
 For out-of-sample data, the weights for all terminal nodes are calculated and the prediction is given as a weighted average. ~\cite{breiman1984classification} proposes using so-called \textit{surrogate splits} in order to find other covariates on which the data points which lack the relevant observation can be split to form similar splits.
 This requires that there are no missing values in the surrogate covariate - or that a secondary surrogate variable is found in its place.

-Cons of thee methods include losing potentially useful information (discarding data, FC), assuming there is always information in missingness (MIA), requiring missing values in the training data to be able to handle missing values in out-of-sample prediction (MIA, surrogate splits) or losing interpretability (FC).
+Cons of these methods include losing potentially useful information (discarding data, FC), assuming there is always information in missingness (MIA), requiring missing values in the training data to be able to handle missing values in out-of-sample prediction (MIA, surrogate splits) or losing interpretability (FC).